khaleej-vacc/documentation-site/docs/General Operating Procedures/Bahrain International Airport/03-ground.md

 #### 2.2.4.1 RWY30R Arrival Configuration
 Aircraft landing on RWY30R will be expected to vacate the runway at A4, TWR will not immediately hand over the aircraft to the SMC Controller to prevent aircraft holding after vacating and potentially blocking the preferential exit point further leading to the runway being obstructed.
 Aircraft will initially be told to taxi onto taxiway 'A' by the TWR Controller and then to contact the SMC Controller.
 It is vitally important that the SMC Controller ensures a stand has been allocated when the aircraft is on final approach so the TWR can see whether the inbound aircraft shall vacate the runway and turn right or left onto taxiway 'A'.

-Once the aircraft has been transferred to the SMC Controller by TWR it is then the responsibility of SMC to safely and efficently move the aircraft from the taxiway to his assigned stand taken into consideration the situation on the ground.
+Once the aircraft has been transferred to the SMC Controller by TWR it is then the responsibility of the SMC Controller to safely and efficently move the aircraft from the taxiway to his assigned stand taken into consideration the situation on the ground.

 !!!node "Not Approved"

-    Aircraft landing on RWY30R shall not vacate via A6 and/or A7
+    Aircraft landing on RWY30R shall not vacate via A6 and/or A7.

-> **SMC Controller:** _**"GFA567, Welcome to Bahrain, taxi via Quebec and Zulu Stand 13."**_
+> **SMC Controller:** _**"GFA567, welcome to Bahrain, taxi via Quebec and Zulu Stand 13."**_

 #### 2.2.4.2 RWY12L Arrival Configuration
 Aircraft landing on RWY12L will be expected to vacate the runway at A6, TWR will not immediately hand over the aircraft to the SMC Controller to prevent aircraft holding after vacating and potentially blocking the preferential exit point further leading to the runway being obstructed.
 Aircraft will initially be told to taxi onto taxiway 'A' by the TWR Controller and then to contact the SMC Controller.
 It is vitally important that the SMC Controller ensures a stand has been allocated when the aircraft is on final approach so the TWR can see whether the inbound aircraft shall vacate the runway and turn right or left onto taxiway 'A'.